 The Company provides workers' compensation coverage for client employees primarily through arrangements with fully licensed, third-party insurers (the "insured program").
 Under this program, carriers issue policies or afford coverage to the Company's clients under a program maintained by the Company.
-Approximately 84% of the Company's workers' compensation exposure is covered through the insured program.
+Approximately 85% of the Company's workers' compensation exposure is covered through the insured program.

-Effective July 1, 2021, the Company entered into a new arrangement for its insured program, whereby third-party insurers assumed all risk of loss for claims incurred from July 1, 2021 to June 30, 2022 (the "2021-2022 Policy").
-The arrangement for the insured program was extended for claims incurred from July 1, 2022 to June 30, 2023 (the "2022-2023 Policy") and for claims incurred from July 1, 2023 to June 30, 2024 (the "2023-2024 Policy").
+Effective July 1, 2021, the Company entered into a fully insured arrangement for its insured program, whereby third-party insurers assume substantially all risk of loss for claims incurred under the program.
+This fully insured arrangement has been extended annually and covers claims incurred between July 1, 2021 and June 30, 2025, with an option to renew through June 30, 2026.